Connecting with your audience in ways that will astound them

 That’s what I’m talking about, and I’m going to show you where Charity Water really shone through today.

 First, let’s see the email they sent me

 - Aesthetically, it’s catching my eye already and it’s engaging me with a still frame of a video.

 - The verbiage is very clean and intriguing.
 It’s asking me if I’m ready for an adventure, I mean who isn’t ever ready for an adventure!?

 - For the sake of not utilizing too many screen shots, I have left out the body text, but it was very well crafted as well.
 It basically explained how they were changing the way that they shared how my donated money was being put to use, and they wanted to show me by visiting the website again.

 Now let me show you where the magic happens

-So here is what Charity Water is doing with their customers.
+So here is what Charity Water is doing with their audience.
 They’re basically having employees out in the field create video series for people who have donated, to show us exactly what are money is doing, and who we’re helping out.
-The videos are personalized too, they actually lay down the foundation for where the employee is going to go, and how they are going to continue to help.
+The videos are personalized too.
+They actually lay down the foundation for where the employee is going to go, and how they are going to continue to help.
 This is such powerful brand communication, because they’re not just thanking me for my donations, they’re actually showing me what they’re doing with my specific contributions.
 The next closest thing would actually be flying me out there to see it first hand, but hey, we have to be realistic as well.

 Having a business doesn’t mean you have to give up your soul.
-At the end of the day, you’re selling a product or an idea to people, people have emotions, and will react more positively to things if you can find a way to transform their perception somehow.
+At the end of the day, you’re selling a product or an idea to people.
+People have emotions, and will react more positively to things if you can find a way to transform their perception somehow.